 This is an obvious problem.
-In order to use this nifty instant messenger, you’ll need to install it from the Play Store.
+To use this nifty instant messenger, you’ll need to install it from the Play Store.
 However, some users have had issues with the installation in the first place.
 The first thing you should check is the system requirements.
-And these are the requirements you have to meet in order to install and run Telegram on your Android handset:
+And these are the requirements you have to meet to install and run Telegram on your Android handset:

 - Cellular number.

-- Multiple permissions that include: camera, contacts, location, microphone, phone, SMS, storage and others.
+- Multiple permissions include the camera, contacts, location, microphone, phone, SMS, storage, and others.

-If you meet those requirements and grant permissions but you’re still unable to install the app, you should clear Play Store cache and try again.
-If the problem is persistent nonetheless, we advise you to try the APK file and install Telegram that way.
-These are the instructions you should follow in order to download and install the APK file:
+If you meet those requirements and grant permissions but you’re still unable to run the app, you should clear the Play Store cache and try again.
+If the problem is persistent, we advise you to try the APK file and install Telegram that way.
+These are the instructions you should follow to download and install the APK file:

 Certain users reported that, no matter how many times they try, recipients can’t see their messages.
 This is a major issue since it completely deflates the usability of this usually great instant messenger.
 What you need to do when something like this occurs is to check further steps and look for changes.

 - Make sure that the message is sent in the first place.
-Check connection and look for the 2 check marks.
+Check the connection and look for the 2 checkmarks.

 - Confirm that the recipient hasn’t blocked you.

-- The Secret Chat function is device-related.
+- The Secret Chat function is device-bound.
 If you (and your recipient) configured this feature on certain devices, they can be accessed only through that exact device.

-Moreover, you can try to clear the cache and, eventually, reinstall the app, if the problem is persistent.
+Moreover, you can try to clear the cache and, eventually, reinstall the app, if the problem repeats.

 To clear the Telegram’s cache, follow the instructions below:

 - Expand All apps.